Skip to main content

 Overview

-Dr. Marshall is the Associate Director of the Center for Adolescent Health and an Assistant Scientist in the Department of Population, Family and Reproductive Health.
+Dr. Marshall is the Associate Director of the Center for Adolescent Health and an Associate Practice Professor in the Department of Population, Family and Reproductive Health.
 Her undergraduate training is in health education and she was a certified K-12 educator in the state of Maryland.
 Her Masters and Doctoral training (both at the Bloomberg School of Public Health) focused on child health and development particularly how that development is shaped by schools.
-She has almost two decades of experience collaboratively conducting research and evaluation projects focused on schools and health primarily in urban school settings.
+She has over two decades of experience collaboratively conducting research and evaluation projects focused on schools and health.

 Her particular expertise in evaluating school based programs aimed at improving the academic achievement, social skills, and health of students as well as the practical design of surveys and data collection procedures developed in collaboration with community partners.
-Through collaborations at Hopkins including the Rales Center for the Integration of Health and Education and the Hopkins Consortium for School Based Health she focuses on the adaptation of programming young people including recess programs, screening programs, and sexual health education.
-This adaptation work is driven and supported by the Centers for Disease Control's Prevention Research Program which supports the Center for Adolescent Health at Hopkins where her work focuses on the inclusion of young people in all aspects of Center work from research to dissemination.
+Through collaborations at Hopkins including the Rales Center for the Integration of Health and Education and the Johns Hopkins Center for School Health she focuses on the adaptation of programming young people including recess programs, screening programs, and sexual health education.
+This adaptation work is driven and supported by the Centers for Disease Control's Prevention Research Program which supports the Center for Adolescent Health at Hopkins where her work focuses on centering young people's voices in all aspects of the work from research to dissemination.

 Honors & Awards